ibonkonesa/device-monitor-client/README.md

 ## Development

-Once you have configured all stuf, just go to root path and execute
+Once you have configured all stuff, just go to root path and execute

 ```sh
 $ quasar dev -m cordova -T [ios|android]